Construction of perfect tensors using biunimodular vectors: Biunimodular vectors that lead to perfect tensors

-We modify the iterative procedure described in the previous section by multiplying the entries of the phased-valued vectors with the corresponding entries of $\mu_S$ at each step of the map.
-Due to this small modification, the probability of converging to perfect tensors increases appreciably, even in larger dimensions.

-Among the biunimodular vectors, we focus on simpler ones such as those defined over roots of unitay or over a cyclic group.
-For local dimension $d=6$, following biunimodular vectors of length $d^2=36$ that lead to perfect tensors were obtained (after removing an overall phase):
+{\blu The modified algorithm discussed above results in special biunimodular vectors that lead to perfect tensors in local dimension $d=6$.
+These biunimodular vectors of length $d^2=36$ may contain many distinct phases.
+However}, we focus on simpler ones such as those defined over roots of {\blu unity} or over a cyclic group.
+For local dimension $d=6$, following biunimodular vectors of length $d^2=36$ were obtained (after removing an overall phase):

 \begin{widetext}